 This AHA is not used as often as the other AHAs because there is less research to prove its effectiveness.
 But mandelic acid shouldn’t be underestimated.
 As the AHA with the largest molecular size, it is able penetrate the skin more slowly - good news for people with sensitive skin.

 Research has shown that mandelic acid can stimulate skin to produce more oil, which is not ideal for people with oily or combination skin, but could be beneficial for those with dry skin.

 Research on using mandelic acid as a peel involved concentrations of 20% to 40%.
 But concentrations for regular skincare are still unknown.

 Tartaric acid can function as an exfoliant when used at the same concentrations as glycolic acid or lactic acid and can enable exfoliation in different layers of skin.
 But tartaric acid is mostly used to help other exfoliants stick to the right pH range.
 This is essential to optimise an exfoliant’s effectiveness.

 Resist Anti-Aging Advanced Smoothing Treatment 10% AHA consists of a combination of the 4 above mentioned Alpha Hydroxy Acids, enabling this treatment to exfoliate different layers of skin.

-At Paula’s Choice we offer a choice of six AHA exfoliants that differ mainly in texture (fluid, gel or lotion) and concentration (between 5% to 10%).
+If you're looking for an exfoliant for dry skin, at Paula’s Choice we offer a choice of five AHA exfoliants that differ mainly in texture (fluid, gel or lotion) and concentration (between 5% to 10%).
 Which one you choose will depend on your skin type and personal preference, although it is fine to use more than one.

 - Skin Perfecting 8% AHA Lotion Exfoliant